The audience was getting restless. Leopold Beckenbauer had been scheduled to begin the concert at 8:01, and it was now 8:20.

 An eighteen-wheeler whizzed past.
 What could I say that I hadn’t already said?

 “Claire.
 I found a couple of highly recommended therapists…don’t you think we should at least try?
 We have over fifteen years invested in this marriage, and I’m not ready to give up.”

 I continued looking out the window and chewed on my thumbnail.
 Nasty habit.

 We traveled on for a while in silence, but as we got closer to the McClure Plantation in South Carolina, he had to bring it up again.
 At least the fog had lifted when we crossed the state line.

 “Claire.
 I love you.
 I don’t know what’s happened, why you want this separation.”
 His knuckles whitened as he gripped the wheel.

 The funk I was in was different from the ones I’d experienced in the past.
 The feeling was darker, more focused, and it terrified me.
 I couldn’t expect him to understand that the clouds clinging to me made everything about my life dim and dirty, including my relationship with him.

-I knew I would eventually have to say something, so I said what I’d been saying for the past month.
+I knew I would eventually have to say something, so I repeated what I’d been saying for the past month.
 “I just need space, Danny.
 You’ve always been too good for me, always put up with my…weirdness.
 I can’t keep asking you to deal with my problems.
-You should find someone who doesn’t have all these hang ups.”
+You should find someone who doesn’t have all these hang-ups.”